Big, practical and efficient but getting ancient now

 - Not much in the way of the latest safety kit

 As one of the oldest vans on the market, the Boxer can't compete with newer rivals when it comes to the latest safety kit.
 Here's what you get - and what you miss out on.

 A driver’s airbag is fitted as standard with the option of passenger airbag (which can be deactivated via a key), side airbags and curtain airbags.
 The three-point seat belts are fitted with pre-tensioners and load limiters.

-Automonous emergency braking and lane departure warning have been made standard on the heaviest 4.0-tonne gross vehicle weight versions, however, and are available as options on the rest of the range.
+That said, automonous emergency braking and lane departure warning have been made standard on the heaviest 4.0-tonne gross vehicle weight versions (badged 440), however, and come as part of the Driver Assist Pack on the new Asphalt trim level.
+These are also available as options on the rest of the range.

 Which Peugeot Boxer is best for me?

 There are plenty of different Peugeot Boxer variants to choose from - it's available in four body lengths and three roof heights, in one of two trim levels and with a choice of three engines.
 Here are the variants we've tried out.